 Your endodontist diagnoses and provides treatment based on his or her professional judgment and not on the cost of that care.
 Some employers or insurance plans exclude coverage for necessary treatment as a way to reduce their costs.
 Your plan may not include this particular treatment or procedure, although your endodontist deemed the treatment necessary.

-Your Explanation of Benefits (EOB) is a wealth of information.
-The EOB identifies the benefits, the amount your insurance carrier is willing to pay and charges that are and are not covered by your plan.
-The statement includes the following information: UCR, copayment amount/patient portion, remaining benefits, deductible and benefit paid.
+Your Explanation of Benefits (EOB) identifies the benefits, the percentage your insurance carrier is willing to pay and charges procedures that are and are not covered by your plan These statements include the following figures: UCR/percent coverage, copayment amount/patient portion, remaining benefits, deductible and benefit paid.

 Most endodontists fall in one or more categories, and there may be more options than are described here.
 Some endodontists sign contracts with dental insurance carriers and agree to accept or “take” the payment offered by the insurance company as payment in full, even though it may not be the same amount that the endodontist charges for the procedure.
 These endodontists are Participating Providers in your plan.

 Other endodontists do not sign contracts with dental insurance carriers but may still accept or “take” insurance company payments.
 These endodontists are not contractually obligated to accept your insurance carrier’s payment as full compensation and are not Participating Providers.
 In this instance, you may be responsible for a payment portion over and above the percentage provided by your insurance company.

 Still other endodontists are not Participating Providers and do not accept payments directly from your insurance carrier.
 In this case, your endodontist will ask that you be responsible for the entire fee but will assist you in filing your claim to receive insurance benefits directly from your insurance carrier.